fsantanna/dceu/doc/manual.md

 ## Structured Deterministic Concurrency

-In structured concurrency, the life cycle of processes or tasks respect the structure of the source code in blocks.
+In structured concurrency, the life cycle of processes or tasks respect the structure of the source code in hierarchical blocks.
 In this sense, tasks in Ceu are treated in the same way as local variables in structured programming:
 When a [block](#blocks) of code terminates or goes out of scope, all of its